VietnameseCoffee/copters/README.md

 ## Functions MVPs

-[ ] Have an interface of a synthesizer and a record player [ ] Create sounds on hitting a key
+[ ] Have an interface of a synthesizer and a record player [ ] Create sounds upon hitting a key
 [ ] eye-catching animations that go along with the music generated [ ] select songs to add to the record player
 [ ] scratch music based on mouse movements